google/trillian-examples/clone/README.md

 ## Tuning

 The clone library logs information as it runs using `glog`.
-Providing `--alsologtostderr` is provided to any tool using the library, you should see output such as the following during the cloning process:
+Providing `--alsologtostderr` is passed to any tool using the library, you should see output such as the following during the cloning process:

 ```
 I0824 11:09:23.517796 2881011 clone.go:71] Fetching [4459168, 95054738): Remote leaves: 95054738.
 Local leaves: 4459168 (0 verified).